jtung0705/cse15l-lab-reports/labReport3.md

-That makes 8 total examples, all focused on a single command.
+>That makes 8 total examples, all focused on a single command.
 There should be two examples each for four different command-line options.
-Many commands like these have pretty sophisticated behavior possible – it can take years to be exposed to and learn all of the possible tricks and inner workings.